danrfletcher/agile-obsidian/README.md

     - **Verification:** The source `.md` line contains `[b]` and the Dashboard filter surfaces the task under Blocked items.
   - **Use Case U2: Schedule recurring work**
     1. Create a task and tag its status as `[r]` (Recurring).
-    2. Use the Agile Task Date Manager (experimental) to control recurrence dates and the plugin’s metadata cleanup to maintain timestamps.
+    2. Use the Agile Task Date Manager (experimental) to control recurrence dates and the plugin's metadata cleanup to maintain timestamps.
     - **Verification:** Recurring tasks appear in recurrence-aware views and are preserved as recurring rather than being permanently closed after completion.

-- **Configuration you’re likely to touch:**
+- **Configuration you're likely to touch:**
   - Status-related behavior is mostly automatic.
 You may adjust Dashboard filters and Section Toggles in the settings to include/exclude custom statuses from specific views.
   - The Canonical Formatter enforces the parseable order of status tokens and other chips; you generally won't need to edit status order manually.

 - **Implementation notes for maintainers:**
-  - Status tokens are parsed as part of the Task Indexer’s canonical line parser.
-When adding new tokens, ensure the parser’s token map and the Canonical Formatter are updated.
+  - Status tokens are parsed as part of the Task Indexer's canonical line parser.
+When adding new tokens, ensure the parser's token map and the Canonical Formatter are updated.
   - The Dashboard and status UI should treat status tokens as first-class filters and allow click-to-advance behavior consistent with the plugin's configured status sequence behavior.

+#### Feature: Right-Click Template Removal

+- **What you can do:**
+  - Right-click on any rendered template wrapper (e.g., Initiative, Epic, OKR chips inserted via the Templating Engine) in the Obsidian editor to access a "Remove Template" option in the native context menu.
+  - The feature identifies the exact template span at the click position, even in nested structures, and removes it cleanly from the task line.
+  - Your cursor position is preserved relative to the removed template—e.g., if you clicked inside the template, the cursor stays at the start of where it was; if outside, it adjusts minimally.
+  - Post-removal, the line is automatically cleaned up (excess spaces collapsed, respecting task/list prefixes) and the Canonical Formatter ensures consistent ordering of remaining metadata.
+  - A trash icon provides clear visual feedback in the menu item.

+- **When to use this feature:**
+  - Use this for quick corrections during editing sessions, such as removing a mis-inserted template type, undoing an experimental artifact, or streamlining a task line without manual span deletion.
+  - Ideal for iterative workflows where you prototype structures (e.g., trying different Epic titles) and need to remove without disrupting flow or triggering full-line reformats unnecessarily.

+- **Use Cases and Guided Workflows:**
+  - **Use Case U1: Correct a Template Insertion Error**
+    - **Prerequisites:** You have a task line with an inserted template, e.g., `- [ ] 🎖️ Initiative: Wrong Project Name`.
+    - **Step-by-step:**
+      1. Right-click directly on the template chip (the colored/formatted span).
+      2. In the Obsidian context menu, select "Remove Template" (with trash icon).
+      3. The template span is removed, leaving: `- [ ] ` (cursor preserved at the original relative position).
+      4. Continue editing the plain task text or insert a corrected template via slash command.
+    - **Verification:** The source line updates immediately without affecting indentation or other metadata.
+If the dashboard is open, it reflects the change after the next index update.
+No manual cleanup is needed for spacing or cursor jumps.
+  - **Use Case U2: Streamline Nested Artifacts**
+    - **Prerequisites:** A nested structure like an Epic under an Initiative.
+    - **Step-by-step:**
+      1. Right-click on the child Epic template to remove just that artifact, preserving the parent Initiative.
+      2. The removal adjusts the line cleanly, maintaining any assignments, dates, or statuses.
+    - **Verification:** Only the targeted template is removed; the task remains parseable, and the dashboard updates accordingly.

+- **Configuration you're likely to touch:**
+  - This feature requires no configuration—it automatically integrates with the Templating Engine and works on any template with a `data-template-key` attribute.
+  - Enabled by default; relies on the plugin's UX Shortcuts module, which is wired during plugin initialization.

+- **Implementation notes for maintainers:**
+  - The feature uses Obsidian's `editor-menu` event to inject the menu item dynamically, ensuring it only appears when clicking inside a valid template wrapper.
+  - It handles nested `<span>` tags robustly via deterministic parsing (counting open/close tags) to target the innermost wrapper.
+  - Cursor preservation uses position mapping relative to the removal range, with fallbacks for edge cases.
+  - No additional commands or settings are needed; it's triggered via the existing `wireTemplatingUxShortcutsDomHandlers` call in the plugin's composition wiring.

 ### Configuration/Settings Reference